Classes | Who Excels at Nose Work | Scenting Skills | Instructor | Magic of Nose Work | Nose Work Resources

 Jean Morris and Remie

-In 2009, she started her journey in K9 Nosework and quickly became impassioned with the training, the people, and the “culture” of Nose Work.
+Jean has taught K9 Nose Work for DogPACT since 2015.
+She started her journey in K9 Nose Work in 2009 and quickly became impassioned with the training, the people, and the “culture” of Nose Work.
 “It is a beautiful thing to catch a glimpse of how our dogs see the world.”

-In May 2015 Jean and Gremmie had the honor and privilege of competing in the NACSW National Invitational Championships in Loveland, Colorado.
+Jean’s dog, Gremmie, was the first Bernese Mountain Dog to achieve the coveted NW3 Elite title.
+And in May of 2015 Jean and Gremmie had the honor and privilege of competing in the NACSW National Invitational Championships in Loveland, Colorado.

-Jean currently competes with her male Bernese Mountain Dog, Nalu, in Nose Work, Carting, and Conformation.
+Jean currently competes with her Bernese Mountain Dog, Nalu, in Nose Work, Carting, Rally and, the hardest sport of all, raising a new puppy.

 The Way It Happens